nahlarashad/nahlarashad/README.md

 ### About Me

-I'm a Computer Science and Artificial Intelligence student at **Cairo University** with strong experience in:
+Technical Trainer at Instant Software Solutions, mentoring students in Machine Learning, Deep Learning, and Data Analysis, and a Computer Science and Artificial Intelligence student at **Cairo University**.

+I have strong experience in:

 - **Machine Learning & Deep Learning**
 - **Natural Language Processing (NLP)**